CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 }
 ````

+If you use the full blown ResponsiveEmail.com algorithm, you assign a
-Normally, you would assign a nested JSON object to the "content" property.
+nested JSON object to the "content" property.
+Inside this nested object you
-In this object you specify the images, texts, buttons and other elements
+specify the images, texts, buttons and other elements that you want to include
-that you want to include in your email.
-The ResponsiveEmail algorithm
+in your email.
+The ResponsiveEmail algorithm turns this content into a
-turns this content into a responsive email message.
-However, in the above
+responsive email message.
+However, in the above JSON we assigned a string to
-JSON we assigned a string to this "content" property.
-By doing this, the
+the "content" property.
+By doing this, the ResponsiveEmail algorithm gets
-ResponsiveEmail algorithm gets by-passed, and MailerQ creates a MIME
+by-passed, and MailerQ creates a MIME property with exactly the text and HTML
-property with exactly the text and HTML that you've set in the JSON.
+that you've set in the JSON.

 ## Config file variables

 When responsive emails are generated, MailerQ downloads resources from the
-internet to find out the dimensions of images, and to fetch attachments.
+internet to find out the dimensions of images and to fetch attachments.
 To
 prevent that the same resources are downloaded over and over again, MailerQ
-uses a small in-memory cache.
-In the global configuration file you can limit
+can be configured to use a cache.
+In the global configuration file you can set
-the size of this cache.
+the address of this cache:

 ````
-download-memory:        100MB
-download-dimensions:    100000
+download-cache:         directory:///path/to/dir
+download-ttl:           3600
 ````

-The "download-memory" property holds the maximum size of the cache, and the
+The "download-cache" property holds the address of the cache.
+The format of
-"download-dimension" holds the max number of images for which the dimensions
-(width and height) are kept in memory.
+this address is the same as the [message-store-options](message-store-options)
+variable, and can refer to a directory (like we did above) or a nosql database
+if you use an address that starts with "mongodb://" or "couchbase://".

+MailerQ inspects the 'cache-control' and 'expires' headers to decide how long
+a resource will be stored in the cache.
+With the 'download-ttl' config file
+variable you can set the upper limit for this.
+If you set this to 3600, downloaded
+files will stay for at most one hour in the cache, even if the http response
+headers allow a longer cache time.

 ## Firewall bypass

-You probably run MailerQ _behind_ your own firewall.
-MailerQ is therefore
+Most users run MailerQ in a local network.
+MailerQ is then not only capable of
-capable of fetching resources from local servers that would otherwise be
+fetching resources from the internet, but also directly from servers inside this
-protected by your firewall.
+local network.
 It is, for example, possible to use attachment
 URL's like "http://192.168.0.22/attachment.pdf".
 This could be a security risk,
-especially if the attachment and image URL's in your mails acn be entered by
+especially if the attachment and image URL's in your mails can be entered by
 third parties.

-To prevent such downloads, you can use the config file variables
+To prevent such internal downloads, you can use the config file variables
 "download-blacklist" and "download-whitelist" to limit the IP addresses to
 which MailerQ can connect.